 What we don't like

 This isn't an ugly vacuum by any means but is possibly one that is a little on the plain side if you tend to usually go for something jazzier.
-The end result after a session vacuuming isn't exactly the best either, but it will suck up enough to get surface dirt and dust off of your hardwood floors and carpet.
+It also utilizes a random movement path, which is common in this price point, so you will not be able to establish no-go boundaries.

 If you have your heart set on an iRobot Roomba, but not the price tag of its more advanced models, the Roomba 675 is a highly-rated option that clocks in well under $300 and features the performance you would expect from the trust iRobot brand.